Astroworld Festival: History

 The festival was launched in 2018, the same year that Scott released his album of the same name.
-The motivations of the festival were described as “bring[ing] back the beloved spirit and nostalgia of AstroWorld, making a childhood dream of Travis’ come true.“ The original lineup featured mostly hip-hop artists such as Young Thug, Post Malone, Metro Boomin and Scott himself.
-Performances generally alternate between two stages called "Thrills" and "Chills" with the "Chills" stage being the larger of the two.
-The making of the festival as well as the album were the subjects of the 2019 Netflix original film, Look Mom I Can Fly.
+A press release described the festival as aiming to “bring back the beloved spirit and nostalgia of AstroWorld, making a childhood dream of Travis’ come true.”
+The original lineup featured hip-hop artists such as Young Thug, Post Malone, Metro Boomin and Scott.
+Performances alternated between two stages called "Thrills" and "Chills"; the "Chills" stage was the larger of the two.
+The making of the festival and the album was the subject of the 2019 Netflix original film Look Mom I Can Fly.

 The festival returned in 2019 with an expanded lineup.
-In addition to hip hop artists, artists of other genres such as Rosalía and Marilyn Manson, who perform nuevo flamenco and hard rock respectively, added different genres to the festival.
-The festival was reported to increase in attendance from the 2018 edition, up to 50,000.
-Prior to the festival, three people were injured in an incident where barricades placed outside the entrance collapsed and fans rushed to enter the festival.
+In addition to hip-hop artists, artists such as Rosalía and Marilyn Manson, who perform nuevo flamenco and hard rock respectively, added different genres to the festival.
+The festival's attendance was reported to have increased since the previous year, up to 50,000.
+Three people were injured when barricades placed outside the entrance collapsed as fans rushed to enter the festival.

 The 2020 festival was canceled due to the COVID-19 pandemic in Texas, with a promised return in 2021.
-Scott partnered with Epic Games to produce a virtual event for its video game Fortnite Battle Royale entitled "Astronomical", which featured a 15-minute in-game presentation inspired by the Astroworld album and its visuals (which featured the premiere of Scott's new collaboration with Kid Cudi, "The Scotts"), and in-game challenges, skins, and cosmetic items inspired by Scott.
+Scott partnered with Epic Games to produce a virtual event for the video game Fortnite Battle Royale entitled "Astronomical", which featured a 15-minute in-game presentation inspired by the Astroworld album and its visuals (including the premiere of Scott's new collaboration with Kid Cudi, "The Scotts"), and in-game challenges, skins, and cosmetic items inspired by Scott.
 The presentation premiered on April 23, with reruns for different time zones on April 24 and 25.

-Tickets for the 2021 edition went on sale on May 5, 2021, with the event expanding into a planned two-night festival on November 5 and 6, 2021.
-Ticket sales for the festival rose to 100,000, double that of 2019.
-Despite a steep rise in ticket prices, tickets sold out within 30 minutes.
-A series of events known as "Astroweek" was held to lead into the festival, including celebrity softball and golf events in support of Scott's Cactus Jack Foundation, pop-up stores (including a sneaker collaboration with Nike), and the unveiling of a community garden at Young Elementary School dedicated to Scott's grandmother (who joined Scott and other family members as part of its ribbon-cutting).
-Astroweek was to conclude on November 8 with a drive-in screening at the Moonstruck Drive-In Cinema of the film Red Rocket featuring Scott and appearances by the film's writer Sean Baker, and its cast.
+Tickets for the 2021 edition went on sale on May 5, 2021.
+The event had now expanded into a two-night festival on November 5 and 6, 2021.
+Ticket sales rose to 100,000, double the number sold in 2019.
+Despite a steep rise in ticket prices, the festival sold out in 30 minutes.
+A series of events known as "Astroweek" was held to lead into the festival, including celebrity softball and golf events in support of Scott's Cactus Jack Foundation, pop-up stores (including a sneaker collaboration with Nike), and the unveiling of a community garden at Young Elementary School, dedicated to Scott's grandmother (who joined Scott and other family members as part of its ribbon-cutting).
+Astroweek was to conclude on November 8 with a drive-in screening at the Moonstruck Drive-In Cinema of the film Red Rocket, featuring appearances by Scott as well as the film's writer, Sean Baker, and cast.
 The drive-in screening was canceled due to the crowd crush event.
-At least a dozen lawsuits have been filed in the aftermath of the 2021 festival.